spacecloud-io/space-learn/content/Space Cloud/basics/introduction.md

 - Setting up Space Cloud on our local computer using Docker
 - Adding a database and querying it using auto-generated GraphQL APIs
 - Write a restful service and deploy it on Space Cloud
-- Add custom logic to run on database events
 - Expose our Restful APIs via.
 Graphql
 - Explore some GraphQL Awesomeness